-The Jewelers & Loan Co. in Quincy, MA, is a gold pawn shop.
+The Jewelers & Coin CO. in Quincy, MA, is a gold pawn shop.
 Gold has long been considered valuable and has been used as a currency for centuries.
 Today, many choose to wear this yellow (or white) metal around their ring or neck as gold jewelry.
 Do you have gold jewelry sitting around collecting dust in a drawer or in the bank?
 You may have broken bracelets, bangles, earrings, or other gold jewelry you might want to upgrade by turning them in for cash.
 We’re happy to be a convenient gold pawn shop for people throughout Massachusetts:

 |● Boston||● South Shore||● Quincy|